Dilsv/fork-yeah/README.md

 ### Edit Profile

-Edit Profile is a feature of the Tick It site giving users the ability to update their profile with their latest information
+Edit Profile is a feature of the Fork Yeah site giving users the ability to update their profile with their latest information.

 <details>
 <summary>Edit Profile image</summary>